 March 17th - April 4th.
 BMX Pioneers Louis Vrijdag and Gerrit Does did meet old BMX friends in the USA.

-We also did meet with Renny Roker of the former JAG BMX WORLD CHAMPIONHIPS helt in Indianapolis - USA.
-In 1979 a Dutch team went to this event for the first time.
-The official BMX organisation existed at that moment about 1 year in Holland.
+We also did meet with Renny Roker of the former owner/promotor of the JAG BMX WORLD CHAMPIONHIPS helt in Indianapolis - USA.
+In 1979 a Dutch team took part in this event for the first time.
+The official BMX organization existed at that time for about 1 year in Holland.
 For all Dutch riders, parents and officials involved, the JAG BMX Worlds was an incredibel experience.
-Never had anybody seen so much BMX bikes together in one place.
-This event was also the place were several officials from countries all over the world present, met and talked about the developments in their countries.
+Never had anybody of our group seen so much BMX bikes together in one place.
+This event was also the place were several officials from countries from all over the world were present, met and talked about the developments in their countries.

 In the year to come, the I.BMX.F. proved itself.
-The UCI (world wide governing body for cycling) noticed BMX developing word wide and started "talk" with I.BMX.F. board member to work together.
-At first with FIAC, the amature devicion of the UCI and finaly I.BMX.F. integrated into the UCI in 1996.
+The UCI (world wide governing body for cycling) noticed BMX developing word wide and started "talks" with I.BMX.F. board members to work together.
+At first talks were between Fiac and I.BMX.F representatives, FIAC being the amature devicion of the UCI and finaly I.BMX.F. integrated into the UCI ending 1996.
 I can see that after about 6 years of hard work, Louis Vrijdag succeeded in realizing this merge in his function as present of the UCI BMX committee.